d48/mytestimony/README.md

 	* UI shading and highlights
 	* rollover and button events/animations
 3. Use var constant for PATHs or items that are reused throughout app <https://github.com/wprl/baucis/blob/master/index.js#L5>
+4. Set up Travis CI tests and continous integration for the site.
+Look into just running Jasmine test suite